 The tube will be taken out and the medicine must be held in the bladder for at least 1 hour.
 You may stand, sit, or move during this time.
 If you feel you cannot hold the medicine in the bladder for 1 hour, tell your doctor or nurse right away.

 Precautions While Using Cysview

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a rash; itching; hoarseness; swelling of your hands, face, or mouth; trouble with breathing or swallowing; or chest pain after you receive the medicine.
+This medicine may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor or nurse right away if you have a rash, itching, hoarseness, trouble with breathing or swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.